stuttgart-things/docs/ansible.md

 #### Playbook1

-The following playbook uses the enviornment variables to connect into vault and extract the secrets needed to connect to the host.
+The following playbook uses the environment variables to connect into vault and extract the secrets needed to connect to the host.
 The username and password are saved into the inventory file (if the inv file is not in the same directory as the playbook, then the path under the "Write vars on inv file" task must be modified.).
 The ssh-keys (public and private) are stored as _~/.ssh/vault_key_.
 Finally the inventory is refreshed with the new user data included.

-<details><summary><b>Playbook1.yaml: </b></summary>
+<details><summary><b>Playbook1.yaml:</b></summary>

 ```yaml
 ---